Obama warns of U.S. action as jihadists push on Baghdad

 "We are afraid that terrorists are seeking to cut the main highway that links Baghdad to the north."

 ISIL and its allies took control of Falluja at the start of the year.
-It lies just 50 km west of Maliki's office.
+It lies just 50 km (30 miles) west of Maliki's office.

 OIL PRICE SURGE